nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 While a coalition of local, state, and federal agencies are responsible for enforcing environmental regulations, the MA Department of Environmental Protection (DEP) has a pivotal role in environmental law enforcement in the Commonwealth.
 The analysis presented below draws from the [MA DEP enforcement data]({{ site.url }}{{ site.baseurl }}/data/MADEP_enforcement_actions.html) in the [{{ site.data.site_config.site_abbrev }} database]({{ site.url }}{{ site.baseurl }}/data/index.html), which has been collected by scraping the public reports listed on DEP's website.

-This analysis does not address enforcement actions taken by municipalities, the MA Attorney General, or US Environmental Protection Agency (EPA).
+Recently, DEP has also made separate data on their enforcement activities public via two other sources.
+The [MA Executive Office of Energy and Environmental Affairs Data Portal](../data/EEADP_all.html) has published a listing of enforcement actions, and an annualized tally of enforcements was [provided to The Boston Globe](https://www.bostonglobe.com/metro/2017/03/08/amid-cuts-steep-drop-enforcement-environmental-rules/YYgddkmijr5PC4U7WBmS0H/story.html) in response to a Freedom of Information Act request.
+The total number of enforcements per year identified by each of these sources conflict significantly.
+This analysis focused on the published reports on the DEP website specified above.
+This analysis also does not address enforcement actions taken by municipalities, the MA Attorney General, or US Environmental Protection Agency (EPA).

-These enforcement actions are up to date as of **{{ site.data.ts_update_MADEP_enforcement_actions.updated | date: "%-d %B %Y %I:%M %P" }}**.
+The reported enforcement actions used in this analysis are up to date as of **{{ site.data.ts_update_MADEP_enforcement_actions.updated | date: "%-d %B %Y %I:%M %P" }}**.

 *[The code needed to reproduce this analysis using {{ site.data.site_config.site_abbrev }} data can be viewed and downloaded here](https://github.com/nesanders/MAenvironmentaldata/blob/master/analysis/MADEP_enforcements_viz.py)*